The ECTA Center System Framework is being designed to support states in:

-Feedback is being collected on two draft components:
+Feedback is being collected on three draft components:

 The ITCA Fiscal Initiative, in partnership with the ECTA Center and the RRCP will be hosting a series of webinars on Part C Finance in 2014 for Part C Coordinators and their fiscal team invitees.
 The calls are being posted to the ECTA Center website after the events.
 Content from webinars held to date are available below: